TarikGul/asset-hub-migration-monitor/README.md

 The frontend connects to the backend via Server-Sent Events (SSE) at `/api/updates`.

+**Dynamic Backend URL:**
+- The frontend includes a backend URL input field in the header
+- Users can connect to any backend instance by entering the URL
+- Supports both local and remote backend instances
+- Shows connection status (connected/disconnected)
+- Defaults to `http://localhost:8080` in development

 **Development Setup:**
+- Uses `webpack.dev.js` configuration
-- Frontend expects the backend to be available at `http://localhost:8080`
+- Frontend expects the backend to be available at `http://localhost:8080` by default
 - When running the backend in Docker, the port mapping must expose port 8080 to match what the frontend expects:

 ```yaml